-After early successes working with William Christie and Les Arts Florissants, he now also appears with such ensembles as Europa Galante, Collegium 1704, the Venice Baroque Orchestra, I Barocchisti, Al Ayre Español, El Concierto Español and Orquesta Barroca Sevilla, and collaborates with conductors such as Fabio Biondi, René Jacobs, Jordi Savall, Alan Curtis, Gabriel Garrido, Fabio Bonizzoni, Diego Fasolis, Andrea Marcon, Xavier Dìaz Latorre, Ivor Bolton, George Petrou, Riccardo Minasi, Harry Bicket and Christopher Moulds.
-His “rising star” status has been confirmed by the award of such prestigious prizes as the Premio Ópera Actual in 2013, and the Premi Tendències d’el Mundo (2014).
+Xavier Sabata performs regularly with renowned ensembles (e.g. Europa Galante, Collegium 1704, Venice Baroque Orchestra, I Barocchisti, Al Ayre Españiol, El Concierto Español, Orquesta Barroca Sevilla, Il Pomo dʼOro).
+Furthermore, he maintains ongoing collaborations with conductors such as Fabio Biondi, René Jacobs, Jordi Savall, Gabriel Garrido, Fabio Bonizzoni, Diego Fasolis, Andrea Marcon, Xavier Dìaz Latorre, Ivor Bolton, George Petrou, Riccardo Minasi, Harry Bicket and Christopher Moulds.